 Bus Times from Chiang Rai to Nakhon Ratchasima

-There are two direct bus services a day from Chiang Rai to Nakhon Ratchasima available to book online.
+There is currently 3 direct bus services a day from Chiang Rai to Nakhon Ratchasima available to book online.

 - Express Bus: 48 seats, no toilet.